TonkomoLLC/MPPICInterDyMFoam/README.md

 # MPPICInterDyMFoam
 MPPICInterFoam extended to include AMI (OpenFOAM-v2106).
-This solver also compiles and runs with OpenFOAM-v2112, but it has not been thoroughly tested with releases after v2106.
+This solver also compiles and runs with OpenFOAM-v2112 and v2206, but it has not been thoroughly tested with releases after v2106.

 Solver for 2 incompressible, isothermal immiscible fluids using a VOF (volume of fluid) phase-fraction based interface capturing approach,